-- \$3.2 million in net cash and acquisition costs; plus - 425,000 shares of Class B common stock, which had a redemption right prior to the closing of our initial public offering in April 2004; plus - 137,500 shares of restricted Class B common stock which vest over a three-year period in six month installments of 16.67%; plus - Additional consideration in the form of a contingent revenue-based cash incentive payment of up to \$1.0 million.
+\$3.2 million in net cash and acquisition costs; plus

+- 425,000 shares of Class B common stock, which had a redemption right prior to the closing of our initial public offering in April 2004; plus - 137,500 shares of restricted Class B common stock which vest over a three-year period in six month installments of 16.67%; plus - Additional consideration in the form of a contingent revenue-based cash incentive payment of up to \$1.0 million.
+For the 2004 calendar year, no additional consideration was due under this provision.